01-edu/public/subjects/smallest/README.md

 ### Instructions

-Create a function named `smallest` that gets the smallest positive number in the `HashMap`.
+Create a function named `smallest` that gets the smallest number in the `HashMap`.

 ### Expected Function